vihtle/INST377-Group3-Project/README.md

 `/api/eruption_freq` - API route for eruptions per year
   * GET - Returns data from a SELECT statement of the count of eruptions per year

+`/api/category_freq` - API route for confirmed eruptions per month
+  * GET - Returns data with the json response from a SELECT statement of the count of confirmed eruptions per month